leoilab/todo-exercise/README.md

 POST   | /v1/todo      | { name: String } | {}                                      | Create a new todo item
 POST   | /v1/todo/{id} |         -        | {}                                      | Set a todo item to done
 ```

-It also exposes swagger api documentation on `/docs`

 Start the api with `sbt run`